Types of Surfboards and what they are used for (Materials and Measurements)

 Gun

-Not for the inexperienced, a gun is a specialized surfboard designed for professional waves to challenge the most experienced surfers.
-The dimensions can be very close to those of a longboard (although they can also be as short as about 7 feet) but no one would confuse a gun board with a longboard.
+Not for the inexperienced, a gun is a specialized surfboard designed for professional waves and to challenge the more experienced.
+The dimensions can be very similar to those of a longboard (although they can also be as short as 7 feet) but no one would confuse a gun board with a longboard.
 A gun has a pointed nose and tail and can have any type of fin configuration.
-These are the most specialized surfboards available because they are designed for risky waves, where the surfer’s life is literally in danger.
-The fins are for waves with double height.
+These are the most specialized surfboards out there because they are designed for risky waves, where the surfer’s life is literally in danger.
+The fins are for double-height waves.

 These are the main characteristics of a gun board, as they can vary according to the owner’s taste.
 Many boards are customized, and many of the successes in the surfing world come from mixing characteristics of two different types of surfboards.

 For example, in the early 1990s, the “Glass Slipper” shortboard became popular.
 Extreme thinness and extreme rocker characterized the “Glass Slipper”.
 These boards were great for people like Kelly Slater in good waves, but not at all the best choice for average surfers in medium waves.
-People then rediscovered the Fish design and Fish became popular once again.
-The new board designs began to mix the characteristics of the Fish with the shortboard design and thus a new board variation was born.
+People then rediscovered the Fish design and these became popular once again.
+New board designs began to mix the features of the Fish with the shortboard design and a new board variation was born.

 High Performance